ravitejamallozala/currencyexchange/README.md

 Basically the amount in the Wallet supports all the international currency types.
 So one can add/withdraw/transfer money in any currency value.

-Web Application Features:
+### Web Application Features:
 1. Registration and login into the Application
 2. User can store the currency in any currency type.
 3. User can change his/her wallet default currency type.
 4. User can **Add money** to his/her wallet.
 Any currency type value can be added to Wallet.
 5. User can **Withdraw money** from his/her wallet.
 Any currency type value can be Withdrawn from the wallet.
-6. User can Tranfer
+6. User can **Transfer money** to other users in any type of currency.
+7. User can change his/her Profile picture.

+###Project details:
+Web application is developed using Python Django rest framework, sqlite3, Jquery, bootstrap, CSS, HTML.

+Deployed using Docker, Docker-compose, Nginx, uwsgi, supervisord, AWS Ec2.
+We can use redis for caching conversion data (which is fetched daily)

-Currency Exchange Deployment Process:
+###Currency Exchange Deployment Process:
 The Application is deployed on AWS Ec2 machine.
 	- Ubuntu Ec2 Instance - t2.micro
 	- installed docker.io & docker-compose using user-data script.